 Westin and Hyatt each have their own fine dining establishments, Issin Japanese Restaurant, Prego Italian, and the Starlight Barbecue at the Westin, and Al Dente, La Mirenda, and Niji, as well as the Breezes Sunset BBQ at the Hyatt.

-For an upscale twist on local food, venture out to Proa, a popular local restaurant in Tumon next to the Guam Visitor’s Bureau or Hagatna across from Chamorro Village.
+For an upscale twist on local food, venture out to Proa, a popular local restaurant in Tumon next to the Guam Visitor’s Bureau.
 The menu includes succulent hibachi-style short ribs, pesto-crusted Ahi tuna, and a chef salmon special of the day.

 Do: $50 and up